websiddu/websiddu/blog/posts/013-sync-firebase-to-google-sheets.md

 ::: warning NOTE

 Firebase billing is required for cloud functions to work.
-You have easily upgrade to `Pay as you go`, just click on the upgrade button on the bottom of the sidebar.
+You can easily upgrade to `Pay as you go`, just click on the upgrade button on the bottom of the sidebar.

 :::